kedro-org/kedro/docs/source/get_started/new_project.md

 ## Summary

-There are a few ways to create a new project once you have [set up Kedro](install.md):
+There are three ways to create a new project after you have [set up Kedro](install.md):

 * You can use `kedro new` to [create a basic Kedro project](#create-a-basic-project) containing project directories and basic code, which you can configure depending on the tooling you need, but otherwise empty to extend as you need.
 * You can use `kedro new` and [pass in a configuration file](#create-a-basic-project-from-a-configuration-file) to manually control project details such as the name, folder and package name.
 * You can [create a Kedro project populated with starter code](#create-a-new-project-containing-starter-code) from the [range of Kedro starter projects](../starters/starters.md#list-of-official-starters) available.

-For any new project, once it is created, you need to navigate to its project folder and install its dependencies: `pip install -r requirements.txt`
+After you create a new project you need to navigate to its project folder and install its dependencies: `pip install -r requirements.txt`

 * **To run the project**, from the project folder type `kedro run`
 * **To visualise the project**, from the project folder type `kedro viz`